sudeeprp/default-living/word-counts.md

 </table>
 The word 'Lord' is concentrated around chapters **03**, 04, 07-11, **13** and 18.
 Krishna has described Himself pretty well here :)

-So if you want to explore the relationship between your Self and the Lord, you can start with the chapters where they both occur together - [chapter 3](https://rapalearning.com/life-and-liberty/Chapter%203.html) or [chapter 13](https://rapalearning.com/life-and-liberty/Chapter%2013.html).
+If you want to explore the relationship between your Self and the Lord, you can start with the chapters where they both occur together - [chapter 3](https://rapalearning.com/life-and-liberty/Chapter%203.html) or [chapter 13](https://rapalearning.com/life-and-liberty/Chapter%2013.html).